JoeyyScott/general-gielinor-game/README.md

 ### Project Goals

 The idea is to create an interactive general knowledge game about RuneScape an MMORPG (Massively multiplayer online role playing game).
-The game will help players gain more knowledge of the game and when a correct answer is given they are present with the reasoning behind the question and why it is correct.
+The game will help players gain more knowledge of the game and when a correct answer is given they are presented with the reasoning behind the question and why it is correct.
 There are wrong answers but you will not be punished for learning.
 It is a crucial part of understanding any concept, we are all learing everyday, including me.
 As a veteran player myself, I have an abundance of Runescape knowledge and I hope to inspire players to learn more about the game.

 ### Content Requirements

-The main points I want to achieve with this project are;
+The main points I want to achieve with this project are:

 + To showcase my skills as a Web Developer using HTML, CSS and JavaScript.
-+ To provide users with interactive game to teach them about RuneScape.
++ To provide users with an interactive game to teach them about RuneScape.
 + To create an environment where users feel welcomed and want to learn.
-+ To build a game that only provides knowledge but the reasoning behind it.
++ To build a game that not only provides knowledge but the reasoning behind it.

 ### Importance and Feasibility chart